cbracken/blog/content/about.md

 ## About this site

-You can find the source for this site and instructions on how to build it [here][site_repo].

 This site contains no tracking, no cookies, and no Javascript.
 It should work well with screen-readers and text-mode browsers.
 My web skills are near-nonexistant, so if you've got feedback on how it could be improved, shoot me an email.

+You can find the source and instructions on how to build the site [here][site_repo].

 ## PGP public key